 When you need a break from oatmeal, farro is a perfect choice.
 It's an ancient grain that cooks in about 30 minutes (or faster if you soak it overnight) and has a satisfying, chewy texture similar to barley.
 It's often used in savory dishes but is also a perfect vehicle for sweetness.
 For today's recipe I chose dates, vanilla and cardamom because, well, I love cardamom, and just thinking about it makes me feel warmer.

-As for other additions, this healthy farro breakfast pudding is delicious with a bit of coconut flour or flakes, nuts, seeds, or nut butter on top.
+As for toppings, this healthy farro breakfast pudding is delicious with a bit of coconut flour, nuts, seeds, or nut butter.

-Cheers to staying warm with a nourishing, refined-sugar-free breakfast.
+Here's to staying warm with a nourishing, refined sugar-free breakfast.
 Enjoy!